Rousan-gif/IMMFND/README.md

 ---

-##  FactCheck-MM Overview
+##  FactCheckMM Overview

-**FactCheck-MM** is designed for **live web verification** of multilingual and multimodal claims.
+**FactCheckMM** is designed for **live web verification** of multilingual and multimodal claims.
-It operates in two stages:
+It operates in one stages:

-1. **Local Semantic Cache Retrieval**
-   Quickly identifies previously verified claims using dense text–image embeddings.
-2. **Web Multimodal Retrieval & Reasoning**
+1. **Web Multimodal Retrieval & Reasoning**
    For unseen claims, the system retrieves external textual and visual evidence and synthesizes multilingual explanations through structured reasoning.

 ---

 ##  Baseline: CLIP-ViT-L/14

-We provide training and evaluation scripts for **CLIP-ViT-L/14**, used as a strong multimodal baseline for comparison with FactCheck-MM.
+We provide training and evaluation scripts for **CLIP-ViT-L/14**, used as a strong multimodal baseline for comparison with FactCheckMM.

 * Image + Text (Claim) encoding
 * End-to-end supervised training